17 Dremel Wood Carving Projects (With Pictures)

-A serving stand can protect the table or surface underneath and give you somewhere to quickly put a hot pan down.
-As it will be taking center stage on the dining table, there is every reason to ensure that it is a good looking and beautiful serving stand.
-If you carved it yourself, then it will be a conversation starter and not just a focal point for your table.
+A serving stand can protect the table or surface underneath and give you somewhere to put a hot pan down .
+As it will take center stage on the dining table, there is every reason to ensure that it is a good-looking serving stand.
+If you carved it yourself, it would be a conversation starter and not just a focal point for your table.

 16. Cutting Board

 Good quality cutting boards are made from hefty pieces of wood.
-These are treated with oil and they are designed to last for years, although they may need the occasional treatment to ensure that they will go forever.
-Carving a design or lettering out of a cutting board is just as easy as out of any piece of wood, but you will want to ensure that you apply wax after, to prevent staining and damage.
+These are treated with oil, and they are designed to last for years, although they may need the occasional treatment to ensure that they will go forever.
+Carving a design or lettering out of a cutting board is just as easy as any piece of wood, but you will want to ensure that you apply wax after to prevent staining and damage.

 17. Yard Dice